-The EU General Data Protection Regulation (“GDPR”) comes into force across the European Union on 25th May 2018 and brings with it the most significant changes to data protection law in two decades.
-Based on privacy by design and taking a risk-based approach, the GDPR has been designed to meet the requirements of the digital age.
-The new Regulation aims to standardise data protection laws and processing across the EU; affording individuals stronger, more consistent rights to access and control their personal information.
+The EU General Data Protection Regulation (“GDPR”) came into force on 25th May 2018 and brought with it the most significant changes to data protection law in two decades.
+Based on privacy by design and taking a risk-based approach, GDPR is designed to meet the requirements of the digital age.
+The Regulation standardises data protection laws and processing; affording individuals stronger, more consistent rights to access and control their personal information.

 We at Penman Sedgwick are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
-We have always had a robust and effective data protection program in place which complies with existing laws and abides by data protection principles.
-However, we are updating and expanding this program to meet the demands of the GDPR.
+We have a robust and effective data protection program in place which complies with existing laws – including GDPR – and abides by data protection principles.

-Penman Sedgwick is dedicated to safeguarding the personal information in our care and in developing a data protection system that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
-Our preparation and objectives for GDPR compliance have been summarised in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.
+Penman Sedgwick is dedicated to safeguarding the personal information in our care and provides a data protection system that is effective, fit for purpose and demonstrates an understanding of, and appreciation for GDPR.

-How we, at Penman Sedgwick, are preparing for the GDPR
+How we, at Penman Sedgwick, comply with GDPR

 - Information Audit: carrying out an organisation-wide information audit to identify what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.